2014 New York Giants season

-To commemorate their ninetieth anniversary, the Giants wore a special patch on their jerseys.
-In addition, the team wore white pants instead of gray for two home games versus the Indianapolis Colts in Week 9 on Monday Night Football and two weeks later against the San Francisco 49ers.
-With their loss to the Jaguars on November 30, 2014, the Giants sealed their second consecutive losing season.
+To commemorate their 90th anniversary, the Giants wore a special patch on their jerseys.
+In addition, the team wore white pants instead of gray for two home games against the Indianapolis Colts in Week 9 on Monday Night Football and two weeks later against the San Francisco 49ers.
+With their loss to the Jacksonville Jaguars on November 30, 2014, the Giants sealed their second consecutive losing season and suffered back to back losing seasons for the first time since 2003 and 2004 seasons.

-The Giants' 2014 season was plagued by a 7-game losing streak in the middle of the season, their longest since 2004 and a league-leading 22 players on the injured reserve list, including star wide receiver Victor Cruz, by the end of the season.
+The Giants had a seven-game losing streak in the middle of the season, their longest since 2004, and a league-leading 22 players on the injured reserve list, including star wide receiver Victor Cruz, by the end of the season.